 Candidates explore issues within the topic, and answer their global research question from local and/or national and global perspectives.
+These should genuinely be perspectives (i.e. different views) on the issue and not just information from different countries.
+A global perspective may come from a specific country, organisation, institution, or even an individual but it will have influence that spreads beyond any one country.
 They conclude their report by indicating how their research has impacted their personal perspective.